NetApp/trident/README.md

   provisioning a volume for Trident's etcd instance has likely failed.
   `trident-ephemeral` is the name of the pod used to create this volume;
   inspecting its logs with `kubectl logs trident-ephemeral` may be helpful.
-* If using an ONTAP backend, managementLIF must refer to a cluster management LIF, rather than the SVM management LIF.
 * ONTAP backends will ignore anything specified in the aggregate parameter of the configuration.
 * If service accounts are not available, `kubectl logs trident trident-main`